How To Certify Your Emotional Support Animal

 Registration times vary depending on what company or website is used to register the pet.
 There are various services online, some of which provide quick and prompt delivery times while others tend to take weeks or months.
 When it comes to registering a pet as an emotional support animal, just know that it may take time.
 However, it should never be longer than two weeks.

 The reason why this process takes so long is that the company must verify that all the information that was provided is correct.
 If there is a lack of information, the applicant will be contacted and be asked to provide extra information.
 If one can’t provide the information needed, then there is a chance that their application will get rejected.
+Having a dog can remove your anxiety though, so it’s totally worth it.

 Certificates & Documentation